PlatinumFrog/CudaNeuralNetwork/README.md

 # CudaNeuralNetwork
 This is a C++ CUDA powered neural network editor.

-Current Features: Run a dummy neural network to analize speed and memory usage statistics.
+Current Features: Run a dummy neural network to analyze speed and memory usage statistics.

 Planned Features: